What is Power BI? A Hands-On Guide for Students at OptionTrain College

 2. Report

-Example: If you want to make a report that included a line chart that displayed sales over time and a bar chart that compared sales by location in order to demonstrate how your store's sales are increasing.
+Example: For example, if you wanted to do a report that showed, on a line chart, sales over time and on a bar chart, sales by location to demonstrate how your store sales are increasing.

 3. Dashboard

-A dashboard serves as a fast overview of your most important metrics.
-A single page with visual summaries from one or more reports is shown.
-A dashboard provides you with an overview at a glance, but a report is more dynamic and allows you to go more deeply.
+Dashboards are a fast overview of your most important metrics.
+It shows a single page with visual summaries from one or more visualizations.
+A report is generally more dynamic than a dashboard and gives you the opportunity to go deeper.

-Example: You build a dashboard that displays daily sales, top-selling products, and total income in one location since the CEO of your store might not have time to review all of the data.
+Example: They will be able to create a dashboard displaying the sales data in one place because the CEO of their store may not have time to dig in and review all of the data.

 "From Raw Data to Clear Insights – Power BI Shows the Way, at OptionTrain College!"